 Showcasing the talent of performing artists in DC, The In Series offers a unique blend of accessible and affordable chamber opera, Spanish Zarzuela (light opera), cabaret, and dance.
-Creating intimate environments in which to experience the arts, its "pocket-opera" programs present newly-commissioned productions in English – and in Spanish for an ever-growing Latino population – and emphasize their universal relevance to our lives.
-Sharing music as a personal experience, telling stories of universal appeal in small "chamber" settings, and focusing on their human essence – all these open doors to new cultural connections for audience members.
-The 2013-14 season features a fresh English adaptation of Mozart's Abduction from the Seraglio set in the Wild West, a ballet-opera by Puccini, and a Cabaret Latino.
-Free outreach events include everything from kid-friendly introductions to opera for schoolchildren, to salon-style discussion-performances, to the DC Youth Bilingual Poetry Contest.
-Now in its 32nd season, and sixth year in residence at Source, the In Series is poised for growth – in audience, reach, and volume.
+Creating intimate environments in which to experience the arts, its "pocket-opera" programs present newly commissioned productions in English – and in Spanish for an ever-growing Latino population – and emphasize their relevance.
+Sharing music as a personal experience, telling stories of universal appeal in small chamber settings, and focusing on their human essence – all these open doors to new cultural connections for audience members.
+Free outreach events include kid-friendly introductions to opera, directors' salons with open rehearsals, and performances at assisted living centers.
+Now in its 36th season, and its ninth at Source, The In Series provides career-building jobs for 300+ artists and crew annually and welcomes audiences of over 6000+.
 Are you In?

 Headquarters: DC-Ward 1